boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/gmail.md

    The login window opens to authorize the user.

-   Enter an appropriate username and password.
-The authorization window opens.
+   Please enter an appropriate username and password.
+The authorization window will then open.

    ![Sign in](/static/assets/working-with-datasource/data-connectors/images/gmail/gmail.png)